 This is the correct response within the Rules 19 (d) and avoiding altering to port as per 19 (d) (i).
-The only minor comment I would make is that a drastic hard-over action is probably not necessary.
+The only minor comment which could be made is that a drastic hard-over action is probably not necessary.
 Any reasonably apparent movement to starboard, anything say, beyond 50° will be sufficient to indicate to the vessel ahead that we are following the Rules and will result in allowing the vessel to starboard to draw ahead.